hasura/promptql-sample-ecommerce-app/README.md

 ## Running the App

-1. Start the playground server:
+1. Start the playground server from the `ddn_ecommerce` directory:
    ```bash
    ddn run docker-start
    ```